micans/pick/README.md

 If you need to know the rows that fail a set of assertions then use

 ```
-pick -A --other-fail=failed.txt <assertion> <assertion> ..
+pick -A --assert-other=failed.txt <assertion> <assertion> ..
 ```

-This can be useful to quickly check some data and/or your assertions, then drop `--other-fail` and retain the assertions to guard against undesired data with process failure.
+This can be useful to quickly check some data and/or your assertions, then drop `--assert-other` and retain the assertions to guard against undesired data with process failure.